 【This is a TEMPORARY host of iChallenge-AMD】

-The 1st two iChallenges are iChallenge-GNO (REFUGE) and iChallenge-AMD.
+The 1st two iChallenges are iChallenge-GON (REFUGE) and iChallenge-AMD.

 FULL iChallenge will be released soon with

 2) FREE online computation rescoure (on Baidu AI Studio);

 3) automated performance evaluation, limited to 2 submissions per day per account;

 Please also keep an eye on the challenge-PM, which has an on-site version named 'PALM' together with ISBI 2019 (Venice Italy, Apr 8-11)